sage-code/maj/verbs.md

 **example:**

 * tu dibu'na una buga? = you are starting a quarrel?
-* tu te raju'be en la bura? = do you had a fight in the bar?
+* tu te raju'ra en la bura? = do you had a fight in the bar?

 ## Reflexive form